xebadevs/GaMuZieK/README.md

 This repository contains the following structure:

-- Sketching
+1. Setching
-- User flow
+2. User flow
-- Sitemap
+3. Sitemap
-- Wireframe
+4. Wireframe
-- Prototype
+5. Prototype
-- Typography
+6. Typography
-- Color
+7. Color
-- Visual assets
+8. Visual assets
-- Motion
+9. Motion
-- Design system
+10. Design system
-- Final composition
+11. Final composition

 If you want a more detailed view, you can open any of the repository files using `Figma`.